Significantly reducing waste lowers costs and contributes to environmental protection!

 Machida Municipal Hospital, which generates a large amount of waste, faced issues such as breakdowns in its food waste disposal equipment and rising maintenance costs.
 Furthermore, the cost of disposing of infectious waste generated by the hospital is about an order of magnitude higher than the general waste generated by an ordinary business.
 I wanted to find a way to reduce these high costs, so I approached Mr. Wakisaka (General Manager Macnica 's Circular Economy Business Division), who is proactively working on environmental issues, for advice.

-Kawai: Machida City is working on the Fifth Environmental Action Plan, aiming to become a "Zero Carbon City Machida" by 2050, and the national government is working to promote these initiatives in local governments across the country.
-Macnica is strong in areas essential to this plan, such as reducing CO2 emissions, cutting paper consumption, and utilizing renewable energy, and sells a variety of cutting-edge products.
-I think one of the reasons Machida City Hospital selected Melt King was that it matched the initiatives required by the city and government.
+Mr. Kawai: Machida City is working on its "5th Environmental Action Plan" towards becoming a "Zero Carbon City Machida" by 2050, and the national government is working to promote such initiatives in municipalities nationwide.
+Macnica is strong in areas essential to this plan, such as CO2 reduction, paper consumption reduction, and the use of renewable energy, and sells a variety of advanced products.
+I think one of the reasons Machida Municipal Hospital selected "MeltKing IoT" is that it matched the initiatives requested by the city and the administration.

 selection